tadamaen/DSA3101-Group-Project-Group-3/README.md

 - **src/**: Contains source code for the project.
   - **Subgroup A/**: Source code for subgroup A (in python)
   - **Subgroup B/**: Source code for subgroup B (in python)

+- **Plots/**: Contain all the plots for the projects
+  - **Subgroup A, Question 1/**: Contain plots for Subgroup A Question 1
+  - **Subgroup A, Question 2/**: Contain plots for Subgroup A Question 2
+  - **Subgroup A, Question 3/**: Contain plots for Subgroup A Question 3
+  - **Subgroup A, Question 4/**: Contain plots for Subgroup A Question 4
+  - **Subgroup A, Question 5/**: Contain plots for Subgroup A Question 5
+  - **Subgroup B, Question 1/**: Contain plots for Subgroup A Question 1
+  - **Subgroup B, Question 2/**: Contain plots for Subgroup A Question 2
+  - **Subgroup B, Question 3/**: Contain plots for Subgroup A Question 3
+  - **Subgroup B, Question 4/**: Contain plots for Subgroup A Question 4
+  - **Subgroup B, Question 5/**: Contain plots for Subgroup A Question 5

 - **.gitignore**: Git ignore file to exclude unnecessary files from version control.